surniaulula/wpsso-google-merchant-feed/readme.txt

 **Google Merchant Feed per Language:**

-There are no add-on settings to configure &mdash; an XML feed is automatically available for each installed WordPress language.
+There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.
 For example: `/merchant-feed/en_US.xml`.

 <!-- /about -->